Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Variational Bayesian PMF Estimation

-and $\alphab = [\alpha_1, \dotsc, \alpha_K]^\mathsf{T}$ are the Dirichlet parameters.
+and $\alphab = [\alpha_1, \dotsc, \alpha_K]^\mathsf{T}$ are the Dirichlet parameters, subject to the constraint $\alpha_k > 0, \forall k$.
 These parameters govern how evenly or sparsely distributed the resulting distributions are.
-In particular, $\alpha \rightarrow 0$ favors distributions with nearly all mass concentrated on one of their components (i.e., sparse), $\alpha \rightarrow \infty$ favors near-uniform distributions, while for $\alpha=1$, all distributions are equally likely.
+In particular, $\alpha \rightarrow 0$ favors distributions with nearly all mass concentrated on one of their components (i.e., sparse), $\alpha \rightarrow \infty$ favors near-uniform distributions, while for $\alpha=1$, all distributions are equally likely \revFour{(e.g., \cite{bishop2006})}.
 This property is crucial in designing an algorithm which can automatically detect the model order of the PMF tensor (see Section \ref{subsec:vb_pmf} for more details).

 Some standard properties of the Dirichlet distribution will be useful in the sequel.
 The \revOne{expected value of a Dirichlet-distributed random variable $\mu_k$} is its normalized \revOne{Dirichlet} parameter, i.e.,